 There were two main reasons for this happening.
-There had been an increase in beech trees which only allow spring flowering wildflowers to flourish and large areas had been covered by Himalayan Balsam which had killed off the existing wildflowers.
+There had been an increase in beech trees which have dense shading leaf canopies so only allow Spring flowering wildflowers to flourish and also large areas had become covered by Himalayan Balsam which had crowded out the existing native wildflowers.

-We work with staff and pupils from Astley Park School to grow one hundred plants of each of the fifteen species of woodland wildflowers as listed below.
+We worked with staff and pupils from Astley Park School to grow one hundred plants of each of the fifteen species of woodland wildflowers as listed below and pictured at the end of this article.

 Alchemilla vulgaris (Lady’s mantle)